anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ```

-All that is left to improve the quality of our output document is to include our new logic.
+All that is left to improve the quality of our output document,
+is to include our new logic.

 ```clojure
 (defn -main